In this section

 Yes, if we monitor you closely we will spot any change that might seriously threaten your sight.
 We will refer you to see an eye specialist at your local hospital if we think you might need treatment or if your retinopathy gets much worse.

 If you are unable to attend your appointment, or have any further questions, please contact us on 01904 726640.

-For more information visit the Diabetic retinopathy pages at the GOV.UK website.
+For more information visit the diabetic retinopathy page.